-The Cooperative always cares of for the safety of consumers.
-Both types of milk products of the Cooperative, pasteurized and U.H.T., the are examined for freshness and products of the Cooperative, pasteurized and U.H.T., quality.
+The Cooperative always cares for the safety of consumers.
+Both types of milk products of the Cooperative, pasteurized and U.H.T., are examined for freshness and quality.
 The quality control is therefore one important process in the cooperative milk product production.